Amwins Brokerage

 That's the Amwins advantage.

 As a retailer, you're responsible for navigating changing landscapes, regardless of your client's industry or coverage needs.
 At Amwins, we know the weight of these constant shifts in market conditions makes placing specialty insurance feel like an uphill battle.
 But you don't have to go it alone.
 Amwins Brokerage is adept at navigating these intricacies.
-Bring us your difficult placements — your large, layered and niche accounts across all lines.
+Bring us your difficult placements — your complex, layered and niche accounts across all lines.

 With the largest specialty insurance distribution platform in the industry, we stay on top of market conditions and trends to keep our retailers ahead of the game.
 The result?
-The value-added resources, market relationships and solutions to get tough deals done.
+The value-added resources, market relationships, and solutions to get tough deals done.

 white check icon